Collections Archivist – Kaiatawhai Taonga (Utaina)

 Ngā Tūranga: The Roles

-We are looking to appoint four Collections Archivists – Kaiatawhai Taonga, to join our Utaina project team.
+We are looking to appoint two Collections Archivists - Kaiatawhai Taonga, to join our Utaina project team.
 These roles are responsible for processing collection items that have been selected for digitisation to ensure their preservation for future generations.
 The roles involve working with legacy video and audio tape, transferring information to track the items and assisting with packing, dispatch and receipt.
-The roles are fixed term to mid-2024, and are based at Ngā Taonga’s premises in Motutawa/Avalon in Lower Hutt.
-Three of the roles will be available to start in November 2021; there are two additional roles proposed for early 2022 and unsuccessful candidates who have met the necessary criteria will be invited to undergo a final recruitment step, when the roles are made available, without the need to re-apply or attend another interview.
+The roles are fixed term, and are based at Ngā Taonga’s premises in Motutawa/Avalon in Lower Hutt.

 Ko tāu: What you bring

 You will be interested in working with heritage collection items and/or audiovisual media.
 You will enjoy working methodically and accurately, as well as working with a team sharing a variety of tasks.
 You will be able to spend a proportion of the day working on your feet, helping to retrieve and pack collection items.
-You will have experience working with a database and with spreadsheets for gathering and storing data.
+You will have experience working with information technology, including spreadsheets for gathering and storing data.

 Ko ngā whiwhinga mōu: What we offer